BUPT-GAMMA/HGAT/README.md

 ----

 A simple data preprocessing code is provided.
 Successfully running it requires a token of [tagme](https://sobigdata.d4science.org/web/tagme/tagme-help "TagMe")'s account  (my personal token is provided  in tagme.py, but may be invalid in the future), [Wikipedia](https://dumps.wikimedia.org/ "WikiPedia")'s entity descriptions, and a word2vec model containing entity embeddings.
-You can obtain our files from [Google Drive]().
+You can obtain our files from [Google Drive]() and unzip them to ./data/ .

 Then, you should modify the variable "dataset = 'example'" in the top of each code and